 - Medical training therapy /physiotherapy

-- Injections of lubricants into the joint (hyaluronic acid) and anti-inflammatory medications (cortisone) or injections of your own blood (PRP therapy)
+- Injections of lubricants into the joint (hyaluronic acid) and anti-inflammatory medications (cortisone)

 - Aids such as walking sticks, inserts, orthopaedic shoes

 - Lifestyle changes in regard to sport, obesity, diet, etc.

 These measures can help to reduce the pain of osteoarthritis and slow the progression of the cartilage abrasion.
 However, the osteoarthritis itself cannot be stopped or corrected by these conservative measures.